w3f/Grants-Program/applications/community-health-check.md

 Research social network metrics that are viable to measure the health of a community on Twitter, and how they integrate with our existing community health framework.
 This will build on our existing framework, extending it to metrics that have been tested and used in Twitter communities.
 For example, we will look into approaches to build the network, virality and clustering/fragmentation of very large online communities.

 Note: We have done an evaluation to decide wheter Reddit or Twitter would be a better option.
-Given other requests we have received, we have decided that building an integration and health metrics for Twitter is a more viable path for us.
+In the discussion we had with other communities, we were more often asked about an integration with Twitter than with Reddit.
+Hence, from a scaling perspective, we decided that focusing first on Twitter makes more sense with us.

+That being said, we realize that Twitter is undergoing a lot of changes, and we might have to do a last minute pivot to another platform.
+We are building our analytical scripts in such a way that they can easily be used for other platforms.
+Therefore, the only thing that has to be changed in the milestones is the name of the platform.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |